-Civil Disobedience, or Resisting Civil Government as it was originally titled, was published in 1849 after being first delivered as a lecture.
+Civil Disobedience, or Resisting Civil Government as it was originally titled, was published in 1849.
 Thoreau was 32 years old, living in Massachusetts.
-He was friends with Ralph Waldo Emerson, and had tutored his children.
-At this point Thoreau had already spent his time at Walden Pond.
+At this point, Thoreau had already spent his time at Walden Pond.

 “I heartily accept the motto, ‘That government is best which governs least:’ and I should like to see it acted up to more rapidly and systematically.
 Carried out, it finally amounts to this, which also I believe,-‘That government is best which governs not at all;’ and when men are prepared for it, that will be the kind of government which they will have.”

 This is how Thoreau begins the essay.
-The point is that government is only required when things need to be forced, and someday, we will live in a world where everything worth being done at all is done with consent of all involved.
+The point is that government is only required when things need to be forced, and someday, we will live in a world where everything worth being done at all is done voluntarily.